 How much of your practice is devoted to criminal law?

 Our practice is devoted almost entirely to criminal law.
 We handle a few select civil cases, usually when there is a criminal component.
 Occasionally, we pursue or package prosecutions on behalf of individuals or business entities (e.g., for a large company whose employee has embezzled a large sum of money).

 What is your background in criminal law?

 We have always practiced criminal law, nothing else.
 Before opening his law firm, Neal Davis worked as a lawyer for over a decade with Texas criminal defense legend Dick DeGuerin.

 We hold ourselves to the highest standard of success: ensuring that you get the best possible outcome for your case.
 We believe everyone is entitled to respect, discretion, and an expert defense.

-We'll handle your case with the greatest of care and personal attention, working diligently to protect your freedom and reputation.
+We’ll handle your case with the greatest of care and personal attention, working diligently to protect your freedom and reputation.
 If we can obtain a successful outcome before going to trial, we will, without premature bargaining or compromise.
 Where possible, we seek a dismissal, often by giving the prosecutor no other choice.
-When a case does go to trial, we'll fight for you every step of the way, drawing on winning strategies from nearly 20 years of trial experience.
+When a case does go to trial, we’ll fight for you every step of the way, drawing on winning strategies from over 25 years of trial experience.

 What makes your firm different?

 Our qualifications, record of success, and level of client service distinguish us.
 While we’ve been consistently recognized as an aggressive and highly experienced criminal law firm with a proven track record of winning results, we’re most honored by what our clients have written about us-that we’re accessible, that we genuinely care about them, that we treat their case with the utmost importance, that we go beyond the call of duty and fight tirelessly to win the best outcome.